 Travel between Zaragoza and Madrid from $17 (€15) with Omio’s train partners Renfe!
 You can find the best schedules and tickets when comparing and booking the most convenient journey for you.

 Renfe is Spain’s national train company offering a multitude of domestic routes and international routes to France and Portugal.
 Renfe is known for its range of ticket types to fit anyone’s budget, such as the Basic, Elige and Premium tickets.
 Renfe also has discount cards for qualified travelers like the Renfe Gold Card and +Renfe Youth Card 50, which you can use on Omio.
 When you ride with Renfe, you can expect to find an impressive fleet of trains offering different levels of comfort, amenities and time needed to travel to your destination.
 These train types include Renfe AVE for high-speed long-distance routes, Alvia and Altaria for domestic routes in parts of Spain, Euromed for routes along the stunning Mediterranean coast, Avant commuter trains and Trenhotel night trains.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-Passengers board the train most frequently from Zaragoza-Delicias, which is located around 1.7 miles (2.8 km) away from the city center, and they get off the train at Madrid-Puerta de Atocha, located 1.1 miles (1.8 km) away from the city center.
+Passengers board the train most frequently from Zaragoza-Delicias, which is located around 2.6 miles (4.2 km) away from the city centre, and they get off the train at Madrid-Puerta de Atocha-Almudena Grandes, located 1.4 miles (2.2 km) away from the city centre.